rttist/rttist/packages/plugins/rust/crates/rttist-ts-loader/CONTRIBUTING.md

 Welcome and thank You for investing your time in contributing to my project! :tada:

 ## Build
-- Use `npx wasm-pack build --scope swc -t nodejs --release`
+- Use `neon build` to build native node addon,
+- use `tsc` to build index.js and index.d.ts files.
+- or You can call `npm run prepublishOnly`